twifty/atom-phpunit-integrator/README.md

 The first adapter found, searching from the source towards the root, will be used.
 This allows for a per-directory configuration.

+###### Code Coverage
+When the XDebug module is loaded via your `php.ini` configuration, a 'Code Coverage' toggle button will become available in the packages main view.
+For those of you whom don't want XDebug enabled system wide, The full path to the XDebug extension can be configured within the package settings.
+This will display the 'Code Coverage' toggle and only load the extension when the toggle is enabled.

 ###### Background
 After switching to atom, I missed the phpunit integration within the netbeans editor.
 This is an attempt at creating a similar environment.